By Adam Biederman

 Well, before we can explain, it’s critical to first discuss THC and CBD.
 Both are categorized as cannabinoids, of which there are more than 100 of these unique compounds found within the cannabis and hemp plant.

 According to UCLA health, the most well-known cannabinoid is delta-9-tetrahydrocannabinol (THC), which is responsible for the “high” of cannabis and can affect perception, mood, emotion, cognition and motor function.
+While THC does have medicinal benefits, this psychoactive cannabinoid is not what most cannabis product users are looking for (typically due to its intoxicating effect).
 But there are also cannabinoids like cannabidiol (CBD) which are non-psychoactive yet have been demonstrated to possess medically useful properties.

 ... cannabinoids like cannabidiol (CBD) ... are non-psychoactive yet have been demonstrated to possess medically useful properties.